tamirgz/reverse-engineering-reference-manual/README.md

 * __Number of Cores__: the number of cores under emulation could be smaller than the number of cores on the host machine
 #
 ## *<p align='center'> Anti-Dumping (8/12/17) </p>*
 * __Header Erase__: erasing the file header during program execution will prevent the program from being dumped.
-Even if able to, the dumped image will be missing important information that the loader needs to load it again
+Even if a tool is able to dump it, the dumped image will be missing important information that the loader needs
 * __Stolen Bytes__:
 #
 ## *<p align='center'> Bonus (7/22/17) </p>*